 - The Education Inclusion Service (EIS) and Ethnic Minority and Traveller Achievement Service (EMTAS) and English Additional Language (EAL) support.

 - The School reviews the purchase of additional services through Service Level Agreements (SLAs) annually.
 Currently the School engages additional services from the Local Authority, Educational Psychology Service and Basingstoke Consortium Careers support.

 - The School also has support from the School Nursing Service, Child Adolescent Mental Health Services (CAMHS), Social Services and other professionals.

-The School complaints procedure recognises that parents may have concerns and the School is committed to resolving such concerns quickly and as effectively as possible.
-Initially a parent should contact the School informally.
+The School is committed to resolving any concerns as quickly and as effectively as possible.
+If you still have concerns following a discussion with the SENDCo you can request a copy of the complaints procedure.
 The full procedure is detailed in the School Complaints Policy (available on request).